vehicle-lang/vehicle/doc/source/language/lists.rst

 This is because every Vehicle specification is a mathematical formulae, and in order to maintain this relationship we need to guarantee the absence of out-of-bounds errors.
-If you really need to lookup the value at an arbitrary index then you should be using a one dimensional `Tensor` instead of a `List`.
+If you really need to lookup the value at an arbitrary index then you should be using a one dimensional :code:`Tensor` instead of a :code:`List`.